 OMG – he’s accidentally shot his fiancé!

-This is a type of ‘West Side This story’ plot that occurred around 750 years at Rochester.
+This is a type of ‘West Side Story’ plot that occurred around 750 years at Rochester.
 It is a story of two men from warring ‘gangs’ who desired the love of one women, and that tragically ends with the death of a pretty young woman – Lady Blanche Warrene – and one of her suitors.

 The story starts some 50 years previous, in 1215, with the struggle between King John and the Barons – that was in part played out at Rochester with the siege of the castle in October of that year.